-Lucy is a first year trainee at Rollits in York.
-Her current seat is in the private client department.
+Lucy is a first year trainee at Rollits in Hull.
+Her current seat is in the property department.

 January 2019 - Throughout January I have become increasingly involved in a wider range of matters as my responsibility within the department continues to grow.

 Once again this month I have drafted Wills, Lasting Powers of Attorney and various trust documents, including a Deed of Appointment to appoint the assets within an estate to the beneficiaries of a discretionary Will Trust.
 I have also been involved with numerous probate matters.
 Following a client meeting last week I have drafted the initial letters to the executors, banks, council and utility and pension providers.
 On another probate matter I have been involved in the process of realising the assets within the estate, liaising with stockbrokers to sell shares and other investments.
 In doing so I have gained experience with dealing with intermediaries

 Last week I was able to join Emma Fawke on a home visit to an elderly client where I was a witness to the execution of her Will.
 We also took instructions for an LPA for health and welfare and property and financial affairs and it was good to experience this side of private client work.

 I am looking forward to what my final month in the Private Capital department will bring!